jaspervdj/firefly/README.markdown

 Outside of Haskell, Firefly depends on:

+- FreeType 2, for font loading;
+- libpng, for image loading;
 - OpenGL, for fast graphics;
-- libpng, for image loading;
 - SDL, for pretty much anything else.

 It should relatively painless to install these on your operating system.